0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/FAQ.md

 - Network gas prices
 - Paymaster policies
 - Your sponsorship budget

+The demo uses ZeroDev's paymaster service, which sponsors all gas fees for your users.
+You can set spending limits and policies to control costs.

 **Q: Can we implement our own paymaster to control costs?**